kensnyder/react-thermals/examples/react-signals.md

 ## Signals with object values

-When your signal holds a complex object, use `createComputed` to derive individual fields from it.
+When your signal holds a complex object, you can use `createComputed` to derive individual fields from it.
 Each computed becomes its own reactive leaf — only the component that mounts `<computed.Value />` re-renders when that specific derived value changes, not any parent component.